Skip to content

 Sweet Life is a registered NPO/PBO (220-984) with a single goal: to improve diabetes in South Africa.
 We are funded by sponsorships and donations from aligned companies and organisations who believe in our work.
 We only share information that we believe benefits our community.
 While some of this information is linked to specific brands, it is not an official endorsement of that brand.
 We believe in empowering people with diabetes to make the best decisions they can, to live a healthy, happy life with diabetes.

-It's the one newsletter everyone with diabetes in SA should be reading.
+The one email everyone with diabetes in South Africa should be reading.
+Once a month, no more.